gavinying/modpoll/README.md

-> *Please refer to the [documentation](https://helloysd.gitlab.io/modpoll) site for more details about the configuration and examples.*
+> *Refer to the [documentation](https://helloysd.gitlab.io/modpoll) site for more details about the configuration and examples.*